Factbox - What is Nigeria's Boko Haram?

 * Boko Haram became active in about 2003 and is concentrated mainly in the northern Nigerian states of Yobe, Kano, Bauchi, Borno and Kaduna.

-* Boko Haram, which in the Hausa language of northern Nigeria means "Western education is sinful," is loosely modelled on the Taliban movement in Afghanistan.
+* Boko Haram, which in the Hausa language spoken in northern Nigeria means "Western education is sinful," is loosely modelled on the Taliban movement in Afghanistan.

-* The group considers all who do not follow its strict ideology as infidels, whether they be Christian or Muslim.
+* The group considers all who do not follow its strict ideology as infidels, whether they are Christian or Muslim.
 It demands the adoption of sharia, Islamic law, in all of Nigeria.

 * Boko Haram followers have prayed in separate mosques in cities including Maiduguri, Kano and Sokoto, and wear long beards and red or black headscarves.